-All BCS publications should have an appropriate level of peer review to control the quality of the material.
-Guidance on peer review processes is from the BCS Publishing Department.
+All BCS publications should have an appropriate level of peer review to controlthe quality of the material.
+Guidance on peer review processes is available at (link to be added).
 For all BCS publications the editor's decision is final.

 Sales and distribution